Achievable logoAchievable logo

 Any information that would influence an investment decision; important information about an investment

-Investors who purchase ADRs don’t need foreign market knowledge, BDs with access to international markets, or money conversions.
 Honda Motor Corporation is an example of an ADR.
-Honda is based out of Japan and its stock primarily trades on the Tokyo Stock Exchange.
-However, Honda’s ADR (ticker symbol: HMC) trades on the NYSE and in US Dollars.
-Purchasing their shares is as easy as buying any other American stock.
+Honda is based in Japan, and its stock primarily trades on the Tokyo Stock Exchange.
+However, Honda’s ADR (ticker symbol: HMC) trades on the NYSE and is priced in U.S. dollars.
+Buying it is similar to buying any other U.S.-listed stock.

 Definitions